Veale Gardens: Features

 Featuring a garden of roses with over 50 varieties of rose on display, the gardens include two rose beds containing the City of Adelaide rose, located at the South Terrace entrance, and Queen Adelaide rose, located at the corner of South Terrace and Sir Lewis Cohen Avenue.
 There are many walks through the parks taking you through gardens of water features, past the greenhouse, and through more lush shady areas.
 The gardens are also home to the Adelaide Pavilion restaurant and function centre, and is a popular location for weddings and wedding photography shoots.

 Meeting place

-For many years, a section of Veale Gardens was known as a "homosexual meeting place".
-There had been much debate over the years about whether to police Veale Gardens more closely due both to public complaint about loitering and lewd behaviour, or to provide more availability of security as a deterrent against violence and murder of vulnerable gay men (or any other soft target) who may have been visiting the park; at the hands of homophobic or otherwise abusive and violent people.
+For many years, Veale Gardens had a reputation as a gay beat.
+There was much debate over the years about whether to police the area more closely in response to public complaints about loitering and lewd behaviour, or to provide a safer and more amenable meeting place for gay men.

-In the absence of policies which were able to embrace public expressions of sexuality and create greater safety and support for the socially isolated, in late 2006 the public toilets were bulldozed and new toilets built on the South Terrace frontage.
-In 2007, the park entrance off Sir Lewis Cohen Avenue was closed and the street returned to park land to reduce late night parking.
+In the absence of any agreement, in late 2006 the public toilets were bulldozed and new toilets built on the South Terrace frontage.
+The entrance off Sir Lewis Cohen Avenue was closed and the street returned to park land to reduce late night parking.